N.W.A: 100 Miles and Runnin and Niggaz4Life (1989–1991)

-He also responded to members MC Ren, Dr. Dre, and Eazy-E individually to "100 Miles and Runnin'", claiming "I started off with too much cargo / Dropped four niggaz and now I'm makin' all the dough", using homophobic metaphors to describe their unequal business relationship with Jerry Heller, who became the target of harsh insults:
+He also responded to members MC Ren, Dr. Dre, DJ Yella, and Eazy-E individually to "100 Miles and Runnin'", claiming "I started off with too much cargo / Dropped four niggaz and now I'm makin' all the dough", using homophobic metaphors to describe their unequal business relationship with Jerry Heller, who became the target of harsh insults:

 "Get rid of that devil real simple / Put a bullet in his temple / Cuz you can't be the 'Niggaz 4 Life' crew / With a white Jew tellin' you what to do."
 The song attracted controversy for its antisemitism (the beginning of such accusations against Ice Cube during his affiliation with the Nation of Islam), based on the bashing of Heller's religion.

 The track was omitted from the UK release, and later pressings included a censored version of the song.
-In September 1990, members of hip hop act Above the Law clashed with Ice Cube and his posse Da Lench Mob during the annual New Music Seminar conference, forcing the latter to flee the premises of Times Square's Marriott Marquis, the venue of the event.
-On January 27, 1991, Dr. Dre assaulted Dee Barnes, host of the hip hop show Pump It Up, after its coverage of the N.W.A/Ice Cube beef.
+In September 1990, members of hip-hop act Above the Law clashed with Ice Cube and his posse Da Lench Mob during the annual New Music Seminar conference, forcing the latter to flee the premises of Times Square's Marriott Marquis, the venue of the event.
+On January 27, 1991, Dr. Dre assaulted Dee Barnes, host of the hip-hop show Pump It Up, after its coverage of the N.W.A/Ice Cube beef.
 According to Rolling Stone reporter Alan Light:

 He picked her up and "began slamming her face and the right side of her body repeatedly against a wall near the stairway" as his bodyguard held off the crowd.
 After Dre tried to throw her down the stairs and failed, he began kicking her in the ribs and hands.
 She escaped and ran into the women's rest room.
 Dre followed her and "grabbed her from behind by the hair and proceeded to punch her in the back of the head."

 In response, Dre commented: "People talk all this shit, but you know, if somebody fucks with me, I'm gonna fuck with them.
 I just did it, you know.
 Ain't nothing you can do now by talking about it.
 Besides, it ain't no big thing—I just threw her through a door."